jasonhyang/OforiAnyinam/README.md

 # OforiAnyinam_2024
-RNA sequencing and metabolic modeling code for B Ofori-Anyinam, 2024
+RNA sequencing and metabolic modeling code used in B Ofori-Anyinam, 2024

 Jason H. Yang Lab @ Rutgers New Jersey Medical School